tszheichoi/awesome-sensor-logger/PUSHING.md

 ## Typescript Payload Schema

-Regardless of whether you are using MQTT and HTTP Push, you can use the following Typescript definitions.
+Regardless of whether you are using MQTT or HTTP Push, you can use the following Typescript definitions.

 ```js
 type Message = {